• Skip to primary navigation

 Virtual Assistant Training

-As long as you have the skills set needed for the type of virtual assistant job you want to get, you can get stated working as a virtual assistant right now.
+As long as you have the skill set needed for the type of virtual assistant job you want to get, you can get started working as a virtual assistant right away.

-In this course, aspiring virtual assistants get to delve deeper on what niche they should specialize in, how to position themselves in the market, how to network and find clients and how to set up rates, invoicing system and more.
+In this program, aspiring virtual assistants get to delve deeper into what niche they should specialize in, how to position themselves in the market, how to network and find clients, and how to set up rates, invoicing system,s and more.

 Gina Horkey gives a sound stepping stone to people who wish to get virtual assistant training, particularly those who don’t know where to start.